 Figure 7.
-Transitive Inference in Serial Ordering
+Instance interface in solution of control of the representation of an odor series by cells that represent each trained odor pairing, plus nodal representations (dotted lines) of odors that are common between some of the trained pairings.

-Representation of an odor series by cells that represent each trained odor pairing, plus nodal representations (dotted lines) of odors that are represent the property of t tion in a variety of ways and many of these studies do not illuminate the exact contribution made by the hippocampus; an excellent review is provided by Holland & Bouton (1999).
+tioning (Phillips & LeDoux, 1992).
+However, animals may use contextual information in a variety of ways and many of these studies do not illuminate the exact contribution made by the hippocampus; an excellent review is provided by Holland & Bouton (1999).